eindiran/git-tools/README.md

 # git-tools
-Scripts for git, enabling some of my commone workflows.
+Scripts for git, enabling some of my common workflows.

 ## Merge conflicts
 ### `git-conflicts`

 Enables `git conflicts`; check the conflicts that will occur when merging two specified branches.

 Uses `git_conflict_parser.py` under the hood.

 ### `git-mergedit`

 Enables `git mergedit`; does a merge and then opens all files with conflicts in $EDITOR.

 Uses `git_merge_parser.py` under the hood.